• Home

 BIGMouthPiece™ for Alto Clarinet

-~ Big easy sound with a tenor sax reed ~
+~ Big easy sound with a tenor sax / bass clarinet reed ~

 © 2025 Windy Dankoff

 The alto clarinet is sized between the standard B♭ clarinet and bass clarinet.
 But it's often considered inferior in its tone and playability, with a feel of restriction.
-I developed a mouthpiece that's more open and expressive, hence the name – BIGMouthPiece.
+I developed a mouthpiece that's more open and expressive.
+That's why it's called BIGMouthPiece.

-BIGMouthPiece opens the flow by using a tenor sax or bass clarinet reed instead of an alto reed.
-It delivers the fluidity and dynamic range that you expect in a clarinet.
+BIGMouthPiece has a larger reed opening for a tenor sax or bass clarinet reed instead of an alto reed.
+It delivers the fluidity and dynamic range that you expect in the clarinet family.
 My first buyer describes it perfectly –

 “I LOVE THIS MOUTHPIECE setup!
 You have done a remarkable thing here.
 You've taken a rather boring horn and given it a sonorous, gutsy personality.
 The alto has never been regarded as anything but a filler horn, and now it can take center stage.
 It has very fat sound both in the chalumeau and the clarion, and MUCH more projection.
 This is a really fun instrument with brand new relevance.
 I do not foresee ever going back to a traditional MP.” –– Jim D. “Windsong” on ClarinetPages.info – popular, jazz and klezmer musician